xbeat/Machine-Learning/README.md

 CRISP-DM (Cross-Industry Standard Process for Data Mining) is a widely used methodology for data science projects.
 It provides a structured approach to planning and executing data science workflows, ensuring consistency and efficiency.
 This presentation will guide you through the CRISP-DM process using Python, demonstrating how to simplify your data science workflow.

+## Executing Python Projects as Directories

+Executing Python Projects as Scripts

+Python projects are typically run by invoking a specific script file.
+However, there's a more elegant and user-friendly approach: executing the entire project directory as a script.
+This method simplifies project execution and improves accessibility for other users.

 ## Compressing Mixture of Experts Models in Python

 Compressing Mixture of Experts Models